Higher Education Leadership, Management and Policy

 The Program

-The Ed.D. in Higher Education Leadership, Management and Policy is a 90-credit-hour program of which up to 45 credits from a student's master's degree; other graduate study may be transferred.
-It consists of a 15-credit core, a foundations/interdisciplinary studies course, a professional core and research competencies designed to provide students with the skills to analyze complex situations and provide the leadership needed to effect change in organizations where learning is the focus.
+The Ed.D. in Higher Education Leadership, Management and Policy program requires a master's degree upon admission and at least 45 credits at Seton Hall.
+It is designed to provide students with the skills to analyze complex situations and provide the leadership needed to effect change in organizations where learning is the focus.

 Faculty